-I have actually got a really detailed list of all alkaline and acid foods available for a free download here (it also has a beginners guide to the alkaline diet in it).
+I have actually got a really detailed list of all alkaline and acid foods available for a free download here (it also has a beginners guide to the alkaline diet and ten delicious alkaline recipes in it).

 Those are definitely my favourite alkaline foods and those that I’ve chosen to include in my diet on an almost daily basis, and often several times per day.

 I promise you, if you include double the amount of these 7 foods than you currently are you will rapidly get towards your health goals.

 Enjoy – let me know your thoughts, favourite foods or even recipes below in the comments – I’d love to hear from you!

 P.S remember the most alkaline foods are also usually the most nutrient-dense, anti-inflammatory, antioxidant rich foods too.
 If you incorporate these foods into your diet as much as you can, every day, you’ll really start to feel the difference.

 P.S.
 Take a look at the Alkaline Recipe System.
 With hundreds of easy-to-prepare Alkaline recipes PLUS 7 goal-based meal plans each with itemized shopping lists (for goals including weight loss, more energy, better digestion, clearer skin and more) – it makes reaching your health goals SO easy!

 + Make sure to sign up for our free newsletter to get our latest alkaline recipes delivered weekly (it’s free) and more tips on how to include these alkaline foods every day!